Velli Thirai: Production

 After the success of Mozhi (2007), Moser Baer, who released the DVD of Mozhi under their company, collaborated with Duet Movies and launched three projects on 2007 with Vellithirai being one of them.
 The film was launched under the title of Kallapart.
-Trisha was to be in the film, but she backed out due to call sheet problems.
+Trisha was to be in the film, but she backed out due to call sheet problems though she appeared in a cameo.
 Asin expressed interest in starring in the film.

 Soundtrack

 The soundtrack consisted of five songs composed by G. V. Prakash.
+The song "Sooriyane" is based on "Somebody Like You" by Keith Urban.

 Reception

 Behindwoods wrote "A witty satire of the perils of stardom in Indian cinema.
 Though Vellithirai, the Tamil remake of Malayalam’s Udayananu Tharam, lacks the original’s brilliant touches, it is still entertaining to an extent".
 Rediff wrote "Watch Vellithirai for some good old cat-and-mouse games in the movie industry with well-timed punches.
 The magic of the silver screen rarely disappoints".
 Sify wrote "On the whole Vellithira is not a faithful remake and therein lies its pitfalls, but at the same time it is a breezy fun movie".